NeoFoxxo/gym-website/README.md

 # Gym Website

 This is a website created for a fictional gym company.
-It was built with vanilla HTML, CSS, Javascript and a but of Jquery.
+It was built with vanilla HTML, CSS, Javascript and a but of jQuery.
 <br><br> It was built for one of my assessments.

 ## Features